franklinjtan/Franklinjtan/README.md

 Bachelor of Science in Business Information Systems '21

 # [Project 1: Portfolio Diversification: Correlation Risk Management with Python](https://github.com/franklinjtan/Portfolio-Diversification-Correlation-Risk-Management-with-Python)
 * Understanding the importance of diversification and a portfolio of uncorrelated returns, I plotted the 5-year returns of several equities, ETFs, and commodities against SPY.
-I also used linear regression to calculate the beta and correlation, and generated a correlation matrix and a heatmap.
+I also used linear regression to calculate the beta and correlation, and generated a correlation matrix and a heatmap.<br>
 ![Correlation Matrix](/images/correlation_matrix.png)
 ![Heatmap of Portfolio](/images/heatmap.png)